isomerpages/govtech-corp/media/technews/_posts/2024-11-14-post-AI in Cybersecurity: Overcoming the Defender’s Dilemma and Creative Scams.md

 are evolving, AI must be used in cybersecurity efforts to combat the increasingly sophisticated scams and address the defender’s dilemma.</p>
 <blockquote>
 <p><em>“We have reached a point where we have no choice but to use artificial intelligence to help us do our jobs.
-There is so much telemetry data to analyse and spotting any anomalous pattern or behaviour in this pool of data is akin to finding a needle in a haystack.
+There is so much </em><strong><em>telemetry data</em></strong><em> to analyse and spotting any anomalous pattern or behaviour in this pool of data is akin to finding a needle in a haystack.
 So, we use AI to mimic the defender’s intuition in spotting anomalous behaviours, and at a much faster rate.
 In this sense, you can think of AI as a massive force multiplier.” </em>-
 Andre Ng</p>
 </blockquote>
 <p></p>